jupyter-book/blog/posts/2025-11-04-why-make-a-major-release.md

 As it goes in open source projects, we discussed the various transition pathways, in which some team members expressed reservations with the chosen path—being concerned about the burden the transition imposed.

-However, we came to a consensus around taking that path, are all very enthusiastic about the new engine, and dedicated to helping our users adopt it successfully.
+However, we came to a consensus to try that path—and are all very enthusiastic about the new engine, and dedicated to helping our users adopt it successfully.

 ## What we're doing to help